 This is a debate that refuses to die.
-When trekkers discuss amongst themselves about the most beautiful meadow in India – Dayara Bugyal is often placed at the top position, only to be hotly contested and pushed to the next best.
+When trekkers discuss about the most beautiful meadow in India – Dayara Bugyal is often placed at the top position, only to be hotly contested and pushed to the next best, after Bedni Bugyal.
 But there is no debate amongst trekkers that Dayara Bugyal would fall within the two most beautiful high altitude meadows in India.
 It is not difficult to see why.
 Read More

 This guide takes you to Talley Valley and Hong, lands covered in white bamboo forests and home to 40 per cent of the flora and fauna in India and inhabited by the tribal Aptani people.
 Read More

 "In my younger days it was a lot easier to do Goechala.
 For the final pass day, you could camp at Samiti lake.
 Now all that is not possible.
 Prohibition on camping at Samiti lake has made the pass day of Goechala trek tad difficult."
 Arjun Majumdar gives an insight on how to time it now.
 Read more